 Based on usability testing of hundreds of sites, the main guidelines for mobile-optimized websites are clear:

-Build a separate mobile-optimized site (or mobile site) if you can afford it.
+Build a separate mobile-optimized design (or mobile site) if you can afford it.
 When people access sites using mobile devices, their measured usability is much higher for mobile sites than for full sites.

-- If mobile users arrive at your full site's URL, auto-redirect them to your mobile site.
+If mobile users arrive at your full site, automatically show them the mobile version.
 Sadly, many search engines still don't rank mobile sites high enough for mobile users, so people are often (mis)guided to full sites instead of the mobile ones, which offer a vastly superior user experience.

 We've tested hundreds of mobile sites and full sites on all the currently popular platforms (including iPhone, Android, Windows Phone, and BlackBerry).
 The findings regarding mobile and full sites were the same for all the different phones, so I won't discuss specific devices here.

 The guidelines are different for large tablets (10-inch form factor, as in Apple iPad, Lenovo IdeaPad, Samsung Galaxy, etc.), where full sites work reasonably well.
 For small tablets (7-inch form factor, as in Amazon Kindle Fire) the ideal would be to create yet a third design optimized for mid-sized devices, though most companies can get away with serving their mobile site to Kindle Fire users.

 The complete design guidelines for mobile websites require almost 300 pages, so I can't cover everything here.
 The basic ideas are to: